beh-abadf/citicket/a_READ_ME_FIRST/a_READ_ME_FIRST.txt

-1_ Import database for dummy data name it cin_db.
-2_ Fetch project.
-3_ Needs 'npm install' for node_modules.
-4_ Needs 'npm run dev' for login part and better experience.
+1_ Run server

-5_ Needs 'php artisan storage:link' for loading files.
+2_ Needs 'php artisan storage:link' for loading image files. if exists before, delete and run command again.

+3_ Make a mysql database and name it 'lar_proj_1_db' and import 'sql' file in dummy data folder.

+4_ For implementing 'fogetting password' system on your local server needs stmp server configuration, username and app password in .env file.

+Note*: debug mode is off.

 //*******************
-6_ Debug mode is off.

-Behrang Abad Foomani
+Written and devoloped by Behrang Abad Foomani